skolbot.AI Chatbot for Schools

 How long before the first results are visible?

-Initial indicators appear in the first week: conversation volume, questions asked, first open day registrations.
+Initial indicators appear in the first week: conversation volume, questions asked, first open house registrations.
 The impact on qualified leads is measurable at 30 days.
 Calculable ROI requires 90 days of data and tracking through to final enrolment.
 The median payback period is 5 months.

 The case study mentions a fictional school.
 Why?

 Recruitment data is commercially sensitive.
-No institution publishes its conversion rates, cost per lead or open day no-show rates.
+No institution publishes its conversion rates, cost per lead or open house no-show rates.
 By building a composite case from anonymised real data, we share verifiable metrics without breaching partner confidentiality.
 Every figure is sourced and every source is identifiable.

 Does the chatbot replace the admissions team?